 - 1. If the eligible student, parent, or legal guardian believe the information in the education records is inaccurate, misleading, or violates the privacy of the student, the parents or an eligible student may request that the school district amend the education student records. - 2.
 The school district will decide whether to amend the education student records within a reasonable time after receipt of the request. - 3.
 If the school district determines an amendment is made to the education student record, the school district will make the amendment and inform the parents or the eligible student of the decision in writing. - 4.
 If the school district determines that amendment of the student's education record is not appropriate, it will inform the parents or the eligible student of their right to a hearing before the hearing officer provided by the school district.
-The hearing officer may be an employee of the school district, so long as the employee does not have a direct interest in the outcome of the hearing. - 5.
-Upon parental request, the school district will hold a hearing regarding the content of a student's education records which the parent believes to be inaccurate, misleading, or in violation of the privacy of the privacy rights of students. - 6.
-The hearing will be held within a reasonable time after receipt of the parent or eligible student's request.
+The hearing officer may be an employee of the school district, so long as the employee does not have a direct interest in the outcome of the hearing.

-- The parent or eligible student will receive reasonable advance notice of date, time and place of the hearing. - 7.
+- 5. Upon parental request, the school district will hold a hearing regarding the content of a student's education records which the parent believes to be inaccurate, misleading, or in violation of the privacy of the privacy rights of students. - 6.
 The parents or eligible student will be given a full and fair opportunity to present evidence relevant to the issues.
-The parent or eligible student may be represented by an individual at their choice at their own expense. - 8.
+The parent or eligible student may be represented by an individual at their choice at their own expense. - 7.
 The hearing officer will render a written decision within a reasonable period after the hearing.
-The decision will be based upon evidence presented at the hearing and must include a summary of the evidence and the reasons for the decision. - 9.
-The parents may appeal the hearing officer's decision to the superintendent within 10 days if the superintendent does not have a direct interest in the outcome of the hearing. - 10.
+The decision will be based upon evidence presented at the hearing and must include a summary of the evidence and the reasons for the decision. - 8.
+The parents may appeal the hearing officer's decision to the superintendent within 10 days if the superintendent does not have a direct interest in the outcome of the hearing. - 9.
 The parents may appeal the superintendent's decision or the hearing officer's decision if the superintendent was unable to hear the appeal, to the board within 10 days.
-It is within the discretion of the board to hear the appeal. - 11.
+It is within the discretion of the board to hear the appeal. - 10.
 If the parents' and the eligible student's request to amend the education student record is further denied following the hearing, the parents or the eligible student are informed that they have a right to place an explanatory letter in the education student record commenting on the school district's decision or setting forth the reasoning for disagreeing with the school district.
 Additions to the student's education records will become a part of the education student record and be maintained like other education student records.
 If the school district discloses the education student records, the explanation by the parents will also be disclosed or the eligible student of the decision in writing.